dr8co/Blasius-Similarity-Solution/README.md

 ## Implementation summary

-The Blasius equation is decomposed to a system of coupled 3 linear ODEs:
+The Blasius equation (eqn. $13$) is decomposed to a system of coupled 3 linear ODEs:

 $$
 f' = f_1 \\